 Still, incentives are useful in creating a positive company culture that recognizes efficient work.

-Establishing incentives and positive recognition helps employees see that management is serious in reducing waste and willing to give special recognition to those who do their part.
+Establishing incentives and positive recognition helps employees see that management is serious about reducing waste and willing to give special recognition to those who do their part.

 Use Outside Consultants or Auditors